 Nursing Times Learning was developed to help you to revalidate with the Nursing and Midwifery Council, and to support you in your continuing professional development.
 The system offers online learning units on fundamental aspects of nursing care, written and peer-reviewed by experts, and many supported and endorsed by specialist organisations.

 Nursing Times Learning also features the NT Portfolio, which provides an online space to record evidence of your other revalidation activities (reflective accounts, practice-related feedback and practice hours), providing evidence to your manager for appraisals, revalidation confirmation and career advancement purposes.

 On successfully completing a learning unit, you gain a personalised certificate showing your score and the learning outcomes you’ve achieved.
 This information is also added to your NT Portfolio as evidence of your revalidation activities.

 If you subscribe to Nursing Times you have free access to Nursing Times Learning.
 You also have free access if your employer or university has purchased a subscription to Nursing Times for its nurses and midwives or students.
-Subscription offers a range of benefits, including access to Nursing Times Learning, the Learning Passport and our clinical archive.
+Subscription offers a range of benefits, including access to Nursing Times Learning, the NT Portfolio and our clinical archive.
 For more information, see our subscription page.

 Nursing Times Learning is not compatible with Internet Explorer 7 or any older versions, so you will need to update your browser or use a different one.
 The system works on all other browsers, including lnternet Explorer from version 8, Firefox and Chrome.
 All can be downloaded free of charge.

 Nursing Times Learning works on all devices, adapting to fit any screen size.
 That means you can use it anywhere with internet access, on your smartphone, desktop, laptop or tablet device at your own pace and convenience.

 If you cannot remember your password, go to nursingtimes.net, click “sign in” at the top left of your screen, then click on the “forgotten password?” link.

 Fill in the email address you used to register and we will send your password to that address.
 If you don't appear to receive the email, check your “junk” or “spam” folders.